Hotel Reopening Checklists

 The Importance of Hotel Reopening Checks

+Restrictions or policies are being modified according to the number of cases per country.
 Before reopening, hotels should inspect if areas of their operations are safe for employees to work in and guests to stay in, minimizing risks of viral infection and preventing potential waves of confirmed cases.
 Knowing the right precautionary measures prior to hotel reopening helps protect people and communities, safeguard brand reputation, and curb the spread of coronavirus.

 Elements of a Hotel Reopening Checklist